What is an Info-Point?

 - Easy to upload and update the content yourself

-- Extensible across large sites
+- Networkable across large or complex sites

 - Can be operated 24/7

-- Will auto-recover from power failures or internal lock-ups
+- Auto-recovery from power or other failures

-- Records visitor statistics for analytics
+- Records visitor statistics for analysis

 What is the visitor experience?